paresh-bhagat/To-do-list-app-JDBC/README.md

-# TaskBox a To-Do list app in Java with MySQL
+# TaskBox a To-do list app in Java with MySQL

 A To-Do List app using java.
 User can create account, login, add tasks, change or delete tasks, change password and delete account.